 The dynamic behaviour appears to involve flexing in particular ways defined by the properties of the histone protein core.
 We are working to understand the determinants of these molecular motions using panels of recombinantly produced histones to create mutated nucleosomes probed by a variety of biochemical and biophysical assays.

-We are also looking into other applications for these collections of mutated histone proteins.
+We are also investigating other applications for these collections of mutated histone proteins.

 Damage-linked histone H2AX